mavanish/VirTex/docs/source/citing.rst

 Citing
 ======

-If VirTex helps in your research please cite the following paper.
+If VirTex helps in your research, please cite the following paper.

 .. code-block:: bibtex